Report: Spyro the Dragon Treasure Trilogy Reveal Today

-Report: Spyro the Dragon: Treasure Trilogy Will Be Announced Today at 1 PM Pacific
+Report: Spyro the Dragon: Treasure Trilogy Will Be Announced Today at 1 PM Pacific (Update)

-Normally we wouldn’t substantiate rumors that stem from random posts by “leakers” and “industry insiders” without proof on Reddit, but there’s some credibility to back this one up.
+Original: Normally we wouldn’t substantiate rumors that stem from random posts by “leakers” and “industry insiders” without proof on Reddit, but there’s some credibility to back this one up.
 User B4DASS posted a simple Reddit thread stating “Spyro The Dragon: Treasure Trilogy to be announced tomorrow at 1PM PST” with the body of the post simply saying “Info from inside sources at Activision.”

 Without evidence to back these claims up, they might seem like the ramblings of a madman, but B4DASS correctly leaked the Call of Duty: Black Ops 4 reveal on the day Activision finally confirmed its existence.
 Spyro has been rumored since the success of the Crash Trilogy last year, and the recent revival of the Spyro Twitter account had us expecting an announcement sometime soon.
 If B4DASS is right, that announcement come just two weeks after that Twitter account came back to life under Activision control.

-Note: Update: The leaked time has come and passed without a Spyro the Dragon: Treasure Trilogy announcement.
-We’ll keep looking for any Spyro remake news, but for now, this one appears to have been false.